 Thinking

-Understanding Political Rhetoric and How It Works With Our Mental states to Persuade or Disuade
+Understanding Political Rhetoric and How It Works With Our Mental states to Persuade or Dissuade

 Thinking, Fast and Slow.
 (And 2 worries.)Series 4.2.